Zipcoder/reveal-slides.tcus/md/persistence-jpa.md

 -
 ## JPA Specification

-- Part of Java EE spec
+- Part of Java EE spec (Enterprise Edition)
 - Contained in the `javax.persistence` package
 - Implemented by many other libraries